callum1h3/SteamVR-Unity-Integration/README.md

 - You can create a kinda speed hack by setting the position of the camera.
 This might be good for some people if you don't want to worry about having to bypass the games Anti-Cheat.
 As for me I have no idea how to game hack so it was very helpful.
 ## Installation
 1. In order to install the drivers you will need to either build your version of the driver or download the driver from the releases tab in github.
+If your building your driver remember to rename the driver to driver_null
 2. Then with the driver navigate to steamVR and go to the null driver, this is where my null driver is located: C:\Program Files (x86)\Steam\steamapps\common\SteamVR\drivers\null
 3. Replace the original driver in null/bin/win64 with the driver you have downloaded or built.
 4. Go back to null/resources/settings and open the file in that folder with a text editor.